k98kurz/tapescript/docs.md

 ## OP_CHECK_MULTISIG - 70 - x46

 Reads 1 byte from tape as allowable flags; reads 1 byte from tape as uint m;
-reads 1 byte from tape as uint n; pulls n values from queue as vkeys; pulls m values from queue as signatures; verifies each signature against vkeys; puts false onto the queue if any signature fails to validate with one of the vkeys or if any vkey is used more than once; puts true onto the queue otherwise.
+reads 1 byte from tape as uint n; pulls n values from stack as vkeys; pulls m values from stack as signatures; verifies each signature against vkeys; puts false onto the stack if any signature fails to validate with one of the vkeys or if any vkey is used more than once; puts true onto the stack otherwise.

 Aliases:
 - CHECK_MULTISIG